viamrobotics/docs/docs/use-cases/image-data.md

 Once you save your configuration, your filtered images will sync and you can [view those images in the Viam app](/services/data/view/) from the **DATA** tab.

 {{< alert title="Wait until data appears" color="note" >}}
-Your data will sync at the specified sync interval, which may mean you have to wait for data to appear.
+Your data will sync at the specified sync interval, which may mean you have to wait and then refresh the page for data to appear.

 If no data appears after the sync interval, check the [**Logs**](/cloud/machines/#logs) and ensure that the condition for filtering is met.
 You can add a [`transform` camera](/components/camera/transform/) to see detections or classifications live from the [**CONTROL** tab](/cloud/machines/#control).